THE SECRET MARKET ANALYST

 Let’s pretend you are a clothing boutique and that you have identified three pairs of jeans that are super trendy right now and you can’t keep them on your shelves long enough.
 Then, one day, you replenish your inventory, and now they just sit there.
-You have knowledge that some competitors in a 10-mile radius sell those jeans.
-Well, rest assured, there is a great way that you can snoop your competition without leaving your store on a regular basis.
+You know that some other boutiques in a 20-mile radius also sell those jeans.
+You need to find out if those jeans are selling with your competitors without walking into their locations and asking.

 What we recommend is the secret market analyst.
 This is a friend or family member who doesn’t work with you and you send them to do your dirty work.
 You tell them the products, the features, the benefits, and educate them about those products to the highest standard of knowledge.
 Next, you send them into 3-5 stores and have them visually take notes or send yourself a text message without making associates at that store become cautious about you:

 Compared to the home store (your store), where are the jeans located?

 Is the product visible from the front door or entrance?

 The ask a small subtle question, “So I really like these jeans and may have to come back, do you have them in stock often?”
 The purpose of this question is to show interest while asking to see how popular they are.
 Then grab something $3-5 and checkout.

 Rinse and repeat and another 3-4 stores.
 Compensate this person with a gift certificate or store credit for what they spent at other places gathering the intel (under $25 preferably); and give them something at a discounted rate for their help.
 That is far more cheaper than hiring a firm to do it or wasting your most valuable asset – time.

 Now take that information and execute.
 Let’s pretend based on 5 stores visited: